ApolloAuto/apollo/docs/specs/apollo_secure_upgrade_user_guide-EN.md

 ```
 ### 3. Notice
 1. SDK uses standard PEM certificates.
-2. Before using this SDK, users need to generate a root certificate, and use the same root certificate to sign the server and device certificates.
+2. Before using SDK, users need to generate two seperate chain of certificate for server and device.
-3. Root and server certificates are deployed to server and make sure the server certificate cannot sign other certificates.
+3. Certificates from the server certificate chain are deployed to server and make sure they cannot sign other certificates.
-4. Root and device certificates are deployed to device and make sure the device certificate cannot sign other certificates.
+4. Certificates from the device certificate chain are deployed to device and make sure they cannot sign other certificates.
 5. Root private key should not be deployed to server or devices.
 6. Users need to be assigned the read and write permissions of `config` directory and the read permission of `certificate` directory.